 TR: What kind of problems are you seeing in HOAs and condo associations these days?

 Joe: First, let me say that the vast majority of these associations are well-run.
 They take care of problems and they maintain their properties.
 The problems we see among community associations usually come when they are not proactive, instead reacting only after an issue has arisen.
 There are many problems that can occur in a community, because you are dealing with people and their “castles”, but most of them can be avoided with planning and oversight.
 More problems are coming up all the time, and associations need to be ready for them.
 Since the advent of the Internet, a issue in Florida can and will become an issue in New Hampshire at lightning speed.
-A recent case in Chicago, where a Jewish couple’s mezuzah was prohibited on the exterior condo doorframe (a common area), is a good example.
+A case from a few years ago in Chicago, where a Jewish couple’s mezuzah was prohibited on the exterior condo doorframe (a common area), is a good example.
 That case led to a discrimination suit because Christmas wreaths were allowed on doors.
 Thanks to the Internet, it quickly became an issue for communities across the country.
 Pro-active solution: What can or can’t be placed on a common area needs to be thought out in advance and take into consideration our multi-cultural, multi-religious society.

 Another big problem is not being pro-active financially, which means planning ahead and establishing reserve funds.
 Condo associations generally understand the need to plan for and adequately fund reserves, but often HOA’s ignore or underfund them.
 If the board never gets around to setting up a reserve for their maintenance or replacement, a big assessment will come out of the blue some day and cause much heartache.

 Lastly, lack of transparency is a frequent HOA board problem.
 Meeting minutes should be quickly and prominently posted.
 Members of the community have a right to know what is going on and have the ability to provide some type of input.
 Associations should have newsletters and a web site to provide solid information on a timely and continuing basis.